Tony Khan (chef): Affiliations and awards

-Tony Karim played a role in placing intellectually disabled persons to attain full-time restaurant jobs in Nunawading, Australia in 1989.
-Karim has been a full member of the Australasian Guild Of Professional Cooks since 1986.
+Tony Khan played a role in placing intellectually disabled persons to attain full-time restaurant jobs in Nunawading, Australia in 1989.
+Khan has been a full member of the Australasian Guild Of Professional Cooks since 1986.
 He is a founding member and President of the Bangladesh Chef's Association.
-Karim is a member of the Chef's Association of Pakistan as Honorary Vice President.
+Khan is a member of the Chef's Association of Pakistan as Honorary Vice President.
 He has been a member of the Industry Skills Council, funded by the International Labor Organization (ILO) and operated by the National Skills Development Council (NSDC), Prime Minister's office, Government of the People Republic of Bangladesh.
 He has contributed recipes to books as Cancer Society, Eat and Enjoy and Restaurant Secrets.
 He is a speaker for South Asian Association for Gastronomy (SAAG).
 According to The Daily Star, Khan was named one of "10 Best Chefs in the World" and in1991 "Chef of The Year" by the South Pacific Tourism Board of Papua New Guinea.

-He is founder and president of Bangladesh Chef's Association.
+He is founder and president of the Bangladesh Chefs' Association.
 He has served as a judge at The Malaysian Palm Oil Shera Chef 2011, Curry Chef Awards 2015, Youth Tourism Skills Competition 2015 and Nando's Master Grillers' Challenge 2015.

-On 12 March 2020 Tony Karim was presented with a Special Recognition award at the House of Commons ion London from Asian Catering Federation chairman Yawar Khan at the launch of the Asian Restaurant Awards and Asian Curry Awards.
+On 12 March 2020 Tony Khan was presented with a Special Recognition award at the House of Commons in London from Asian Catering Federation chairman Yawar Khan at the launch of the Asian Restaurant Awards and Asian Curry Awards.